-Method Purpose CreateImmutableBinding(N) Create a new but uninitialized immutable binding in an environment record.
+Method Purpose CreateImmutableBinding(N) Create a new but uninitialised immutable binding in an environment record.
 The String value N is the text of the bound name.
-InitializeImmutableBinding(N,V) Set the value of an already existing but uninitialized immutable binding in an environment record.
-The String value $N$ is the text of the bound name. $V$ is the value for the binding and is a value of any ECMAScript language type.
+InitializeImmutableBinding(N,V) Set the value of an already existing but uninitialised immutable binding in an environment record.
+The String value N is the text of the bound name.
+V is the value for the binding and is a value of any ECMAScript language type.

-The behaviour of the concrete specification methods for Declarative Environment Records are defined by the following algorithms.
+The behaviour of the concrete specification methods for Declarative Environment Records is defined by the following algorithms.